Capability

 Nano Ceramic Coatings

-Nano ceramic is a modern conversion coating built around zirconium-oxide chemistry — a nano-scale ceramic layer that bonds chemically to the substrate to deliver corrosion resistance, abrasion resistance, and an excellent base for downstream coatings.
-The deposit itself is extraordinarily thin, with no measurable impact on dimensional fit.
+Nano ceramic is a modern conversion coating that bonds chemically to the substrate to deliver corrosion resistance and abrasion resistance.
+The deposit itself is extraordinarily thin, with minimal impact on dimensional fit.

 Process Type